jhucompilers/fall2020/schedule.md

 title: "Schedule"
 ---

-This page lists lecture topics and readings.
+This page lists lecture topics, readings, and exam dates.

 The links to slides are provided for reference.
 In general, there is no guarantee that they will be posted before class, or that their content will not change.